groupby/elements-view/packages/web-components/@elements/autocomplete/README.md

 ### Recieved Events

 This component listens for a number of events.
-These events are defined in the [`@elements/events`][sfx-events] package.
+These events are defined in the [`@elements/events`][gbe-events] package.

 #### `AUTOCOMPLETE_RESPONSE`

-Upon receiving this event, the `sfx-autocomplete` component will populate its `results` property with search terms.
+Upon receiving this event, the `gbe-autocomplete` component will populate its `results` property with search terms.

 ### Dispatched Events

 This component dispatches a number of events.
-These events are defined in the [`@elements/events`][sfx-events] package.
+These events are defined in the [`@elements/events`][gbe-events] package.

 #### `AUTOCOMPLETE_ACTIVE_TERM`

-This event is dispatched when one of the search terms inside of the `sfx-autocomplete` component is put in the active state or hovered on.
+This event is dispatched when one of the search terms inside of the `gbe-autocomplete` component is put in the active state or hovered on.

 ## Customizations